 “We cannot afford any of these schools.
 What do we do?”

-“Well there’s not a lot that can be done at this point because merit scholarships have a DEADLINE!
-Many of these four-year college students have to start at community college or over-borrow simply because they never had an honest ‘Money Talk’ about the typical net cost for each college on the list and the family’s true capacity to pay it—sad, sad story, over and over and over again.”
+There’s not a lot that can be done at this point because merit scholarships have a deadline.
+Many of these four-year college students have to start at community college or over-borrow simply because they never had an honest “Money Talk” about the typical net cost for each college on the list and the family’s true capacity to pay it.

-“So the daughter becomes surly.
-She would not look at other schools, despite multiple talks with her counselor and her parents.
-She ended up at the local community college, where she matured, did well, and transferred to a four-year college, where she is very successful.
+Rather than looking at other schools, despite multiple talks with her counselor and her parents, the girl ended up at the local community college, where she matured, did well, and transferred to a four-year college, where she was very successful.